hoangtnm/docs/Building_from_source/Numpy.md

 export ATLAS=/path/to/libatlas.so

 # Installing with pip is preferable to using python setup.py install
-# since pip will keep track of the package metadata and allow you to easily uninstall or upgrade numpy in the future.
+# since pip will keep track of the package metadata, allow you to easily uninstall or upgrade numpy in the future
+# sudo pip3 install .
 ```

 From NumPy 1.10.0 on it’s also possible to do a parallel build with: